ARPA-SIMC/dballe/doc/src/fortran/concepts.rst

 database and [idba_insert_data][] to write data into the database.

 The input and the output of action routines are collections of parameters which have a name and a value.
-A list of parameters can be found [in the appendix](#parmtable).
+A list of parameters can be found in :ref:`parms`.

 You can set the input parameters using the `idba_set*` functions: